-Many otters use spraint areas, and although it is strange for a human to think of communicating in the bathroom, spraints and their locations can give us a lot of information about how otters socialize.
+Many otters use spraint areas, and although it is strange for a human to think of communicating in the bathroom, sprains and their locations can give us a lot of information about how otters socialize.

-All otters use spraint sites; North American otter spraints are usually small grey or black; tarry contains fish bones and is not always solid.
+All otters use spraint sites; North American otter spraints are usually small, grey, or black; tarry contains fish bones and is not always solid.
 The spraints are often made of food waste; otters have anal glands that secrete the ‘otter-like’ smell.

 Each otter has its unique spraint scent, almost like a fingerprint.